-Fun fact: Gerber is the proud owner of the Onesie trademark, which has been around for more than 30 years.
-As such, you can find many options for onesies on their site for a great value.
+Fun fact: Gerber is the proud owner of the onesie trademark, which has been around for more than 30 years.
+As such, you can find many affordable options for onesies on their site.

 Beautifully muted colors are the hallmark of L’ovedbaby basics.
-Their clothing is made of 100 percent certified organic cotton that’s free from icky things like formaldehyde, heavy metals, and genetically modified organisms (GMO).
+Their clothing is made of 100-percent certified organic cotton that’s free from formaldehyde, heavy metals, and genetically modified organisms (GMO).

 The brand even offers a particularly soft collection of organic cotton muslin clothing.
 Baby sizes range from newborn to 24 months.
 You can also find clothes for your toddlers, kids, or even yourself on the site.

-They offer a slim but savvy assortment of rompers and bodysuits.
-Cuffs on the feet of the rompers, for instance, can be folded when your baby is small and unfolded as they grow.
+They offer a slim but savvy assortment of rompers and bodysuits in cute prints, featuring animals and fruit shapes in the classiest way.
+Cuffs on the feet of the rompers can be folded when your baby is small and unfolded as they grow.

 Kate Quinn has an assortment of “organic and artisan” baby and kid clothes made in stretchy modal, bamboo, and organic terry fabrics.
-Not all their collections is certified organic by the Global Organic Textile Standard (GOTS), but it’s clearly marked to eliminate confusion.
+Not all their collections are certified organic by the Global Organic Textile Standard (GOTS), but they’re clearly marked to eliminate confusion.

 The brand explains that its soft and stretchy bamboo clothing, for example, is made from a sustainable, environmentally friendly semisynthetic fabric.
 It’s also worth noting that there’s often a sale happening online.